 Kay admits that false accusations occur, but insists they are rare.
 She also dismisses their impact, commenting that “False rape accusations very rarely lead to convictions or wrongful jail time.”
 It's true that many false sexual allegations are stopped in their tracks early in the investigation, but an unknown number are not.
-The effects of each one depends on how far it reaches along the continuum of increasing terror for an innocent suspect: accused, questioned, charged, tried, convicted.
-Recent changes to the legal terrain have made it more likely for false accusations to extend further along that line.
+The effects of each one depends on how far it reaches along the continuum of escalating terror for an innocent suspect: accused, questioned, charged, tried, convicted.
+It's become increasingly common procedure for sexual suspects simply to be charged immediately after an accusation is made, without any investigation at all.
+Other recent changes to the legal terrain have made it more likely for false accusations to extend further along that line.
 Dr Ros Burnett, senior research associate at the centre for criminology, Oxford University, has outlined those conditions here: https://factuk.org/2017/05/09/why-it-is-too-easy-for-innocent-people-to-be-wrongly-accused-of-sexual-abuse/.

 Wrongful accusations also lead to convictions far more often than Kay suggests.
 Admittedly, the private nature of most sexual crime means that genuine cases sink into the mire of he said/she said, and it can be hard to convict offenders.
 In most developed countries, laws have therefore been changed to allow conviction for sexual crimes just on the testimony of the accuser.
 The prosecuting lawyer will urge jurors to convict if they find her convincing.
 They often do, assuming that what looks like smoke must mean fire.
 How often are they mistaken?
 No one can know, but sometimes they must be.
 If medical diagnoses based on scientific criteria can produce false positive results, it is certain that verdicts based on a single and subjective criterion – a “ring of truth” in an accuser's story – produce even more.